Metnova 500/1000 SR

 rare >1/10000 to<1/1000

-very rare <1/10000.
+very rare <1/10000

 a) Metabolism and nutrition disorders

-with decrease of serum levels during long-term use of
+Very rare: Lactic acidosis Decrease of vitamin B, absorption with decrease of serum levels during long-term use of metformin.
+Consideration of such an etiology is recommended

-if a patient presents with megaloblastic anaemia.
+if a patient presents with megaloblastic anemia.

-b) Nervous system disorders.
+b) Nervous system disorders

 Common: Taste disturbance

-c) Gastrointestinal disorders.
+c) Gastrointestinal disorders

-vomiting, diarrhoea, abdominal pain and loss of appetite.
+Very common: Gastrointestinal disorders such as nausea, vomiting, diarrhoea, abdominal pain and loss of appetite.

-initiation of therapy and resolve spontaneously in most cases.
+These undesirable effects occur most frequently during initiation of therapy and resolve spontaneously in most cases.

-As low increase of the dose may also improve gastrointestinal
+As low increase of the dose may also improve gastrointestinal tolerability.

 d) Hepatobiliary disorders

-Isolated reports: Liver function tests abnormalities or hepatitis
+Isolated reports: Liver function tests abnormalities or hepatitis resolving upon metformin discontinuation.

 e) Skin and subcutaneous tissue disorders